jmctiernan24/PHYS230-Final-Project/README.md

 b.
 Decide if you want to save the final figures, which can be done by uncommenting lines 106 and 112.

+4. old_two_comp.py

+An old version of code 1 that uses numpy exclusively (and only includes Runge Kutta evolution), leading to a very slow code.
+It is including in the repository to show how much more efficient it is to use numba as opposed to numpy.roll.

+Instructions to run code:

+a.
+Choose parameters for system on lines 50-57.

+b.
+Decide whether you want to keep final image by uncommenting line 74.